Welcome to today's edition of the Rush 24-7 podcast.

 What in the world have you prevented from happening?

-What do you mean these guys all over you preventing people from crossing out?
+These guys all over you preventing people from crossing out.

 What have you stopped?

-You haven't stopped any.
+You haven't stopped anything.

-There wasn't anybody could have stopped him, and he didn't need anybody crossing the aisle to get anything done.
+There wasn't anybody who could have stopped him, and he didn't need anybody crossing the aisle to get anything done.

-And that points up that's really not what these guys are saying.
+And that points up, that's really not what these guys are saying.

 They're talking about something entirely different.